Indonesia, SE Asia

 Leaving Bali

 Bali overall has been…well it’s been ok.
 It’s no eat pray love, let me tell you.
 It’s a lot more touristy than I expected.
-And yes, beautiful.
+And yes, also incredibly beautiful.
 The scenery and the Hindu and Buddhist art is really fantastic.
-I definitely connected with certain aspects of the island, but in the end I think it may just be a bit too full of tourists to make my favorites list.
+I definitely connected with aspects of the island, but in the end I think it may just be a bit too full of tourists to make my favorites list.
 If I came here five or ten years ago I might feel differently, but I may have just missed my window.

 So it goes.
 Regardless, I’m glad I came.